-When it comes to saving money and keeping your system as maintenance-free as possible, you will want to investigate the life capacity of the filters.
+When it comes to saving money and keeping your system as maintenance-free as possible, you will want to investigate the filters’ life capacity.
 Some are designed to last for years, while others can last mere months.

 Another thing to look out for is water production capacity.
 Some filters have a maximum amount of water that they can purify in a day.
-For example, if you are looking into a water distiller, make sure you are aware of the amount of water it can produce each day.
-Many are capped at just a few gallons, which is plenty for some people, and not enough for many others.
+For example, if you are looking into a water distiller, make sure you know the amount of water it can produce each day.
+Many are capped at just a few gallons, which is plenty for some people and not enough for many others.

 Meets NSF/ANSI Standards?

 Be on the lookout for products that are certified by NSF/ANSI.
 These are proven to be quality products that are independently tested.
-The NSF is a 3rd-party testing company that will thoroughly test products like water filters and purifiers to ensure that the consumers are receiving a quality product.
+The NSF is a 3rd-party testing company that will thoroughly test products like water filters and purifiers to ensure that they receive a quality product.